khoadoan/adversarial-hashing/README.md

 Please cite the appropriate paper(s) if you are using this repository.
 If you have any questions, please also feel free to send us an email at khoadoan@vt.edu.

-## What does this reposistory has?
+## What does this reposistory have?

 This repository includes the following features: